IntelPython/numba-dpex/docs/developer_guides/dpnp_integration.rst

       ...

 Overload implementation knows about DPNP functions.
-It receives DPNP function pointer and uses known signature from DPNP headers.
+It receives DPNP function pointer from DPNP and uses known signature from DPNP headers.
-The implementation calls DPNP function via ``ctypes`` supported by ``Numba``.
+The implementation calls DPNP function via creating Numba ``ExternalFunctionPointer``.

 For more details about overloads implementation see `Writing overload for stub function`_.
+For more details about testing the integration see `Writing DPNP integration tests`_.

 Pleces to update
 ````````````````